atmtools/typhon/CONTRIBUTING.md

 ## Pull request
 After pushing your changes to your fork navigate to the GitHub page of your work.
 Click on the Pull request button.
 Add the needed information to the web form and submit your request.

+## Code review
 The developer team will review your changes and decide whether to accept your changes.
+This process might include some discussion or even further changes to the code (this is the reason why [branches](Create a branch) are important).

 # Credits
 This file is a brief summary of a